Szeretni/ttks0500-protocol-programming/assignments/06/spec.md

 ### DONE

-When the user has done a particular task in the todo list, she requests the server to remove a particular todo item from the list.
+When the user has done a particular task in the to-do list, she requests the server to remove a particular to-do item from the list.
 A task's number is the parameter of the request.

 #### Example request
 ```